Security and Authentication (Graduate)

 Hour and Classroom

-The title of this course is somewhat misleading, since this course will not deal with only special topics of computer/network security.
-The goal of this course is to provide "comprehensive" understanding of computer security to the students who already have basic knowledge of networking technologies and protocols, and/or may have taken the undergraduate-level computer security course.
+The title of this course is somewhat misleading, since this course will not deal with only special topics of security and authentication.
+The goal of this course is to provide "comprehensive" understanding of network security to the students who already have basic knowledge of networking technologies and protocols, and/or may have taken the undergraduate-level computer/network security course.
 The depth of the course will be a little deeper than the undergraduate course, but the width of this course will be wider than the one you might have taken previously.

 This course will cover the following four major themes, and other special topics.